November Gardening: Your Monthly Garden Guide

 - Quince

-Apples and pears can store well if wrapped in newspaper and kept in a cool dark place.
+Recommendation: Apples and pears can both be stored well if wrapped individually in newspaper and kept in a cool dark place.
+Check them regularly for signs of decay, as diseases can spready quickly – remove any afflicted fruits.

 November is the perfect time to plant new perennials and shrubs.
 Many plants will be entering a period of dormancy over the winter, so can withstand the disturbance and do not require as much maintenance as those planted during hotter and drier weather.